OUR GOVERNANCE

 • Closely monitored potential medico-legal cases, including reported mortality cases and the potential impact on SANBS’ insurance and reputation

-• Tracking and tracing of patients – management had deliberated on the issue and was seeking a legal opinion following cases where SANBS was implicated in the error
+• Tracking and tracing of patients – management deliberated on the issue and sought a legal opinion on the SANBS role where SANBS was implicated in the error

 Policies and Terms of Reference